max-mapper/get-dat/markdown/06-package-config.md

 But let's say we **always** want to `dat pull` from the eukaryota repository.
 That means, by default, `dat pull` and `dat push` would need to use this URL by default.

-To do this, we will first open `package.json` using `vim`, `pico`, or by clicking the **toggle editor** link in the bottom right of this web page.

-Once you have opened `package.json`, you can the default dat remote like so:
+To do this, we will first open `package.json` to edit the default dat remote like so:

 ```
 {